 Manage Your Money Wisely

-Stay on top of your finances by signing up with Personal Capital.
+Stay on top of your finances by signing up with Personal Capital or NewRetirement.
 PC is a free online tool I’ve used since 2012 to help build wealth.
+NewRetirement has more granular retirement planning tools.

 Readers, are you looking to do a Roth IRA conversion before Congress changes the laws?
 If so, what are your reasons for doing so?
 I’d love to hear more arguments for why a Roth IRA conversion isn’t a waste of time and money.